cockroachdb/docs/v2.1/foreign-key.md

 toc: true
 ---

-The `FOREIGN KEY` [constraint](constraints.html) specifies that all of a column's values must exactly match existing values from the column it references, enforcing referential integrity.
+The foreign key [constraint](constraints.html) specifies that all of a column's values must exactly match existing values from the column it references, enforcing referential integrity.

 For example, if you create a foreign key on `orders.customer` that references `customers.id`: